IndomieGorengSatu/Mie/README.md

-## What did the mountain climber name his son?
-Cliff.
+## A magician was driving down the street and then he turned into a driveway.